Ukraine

 Ukraine is a country in Eastern Europe.
 It is the second-largest country in Europe after Russia, which borders it to the east and northeast.
 (Note: Ukraine also has a battlefront to its southeast with territory illegally occupied and annexed from it by Russia.)
 Ukraine also borders Belarus to the north; Poland and Slovakia to the west; Hungary, Romania and Moldova (Note: Which also has the unrecognised breakaway state Transnistria.) to the southwest; and the Black Sea and the Sea of Azov to the south and southeast.
 (Note: The Ukrainian territories on the Sea of Azov have been occupied and annexed by Russia in 2022, but the annexation has been condemned by the international community.)
-Kyiv is the nation's capital and largest city, followed by Kharkiv, Odesa, and Dnipro.
-Ukraine's official language is Ukrainian.
+Kyiv is Ukraine's capital and largest city, followed by Kharkiv, Odesa, and Dnipro.
+The official language of the country is Ukrainian.
+Ukraine covers an area of 603628 km2 with an estimated total population of 32.3 million in 2026.

-Humans have inhabited Ukraine since 32,000 BC.
+Humans have inhabited Ukraine since at least 32,000 BC.
 During the Middle Ages, it was the site of early Slavic expansion and later became a key centre of East Slavic culture under the state of Kievan Rus', which emerged in the 9th century.
 Kievan Rus' became the largest and most powerful realm in Europe in the 10th and 11th centuries, but gradually disintegrated into rival regional powers before being destroyed by the Mongols in the 13th century.
 For the next 600 years the area was contested, divided, and ruled by a variety of external powers, including the Grand Duchy of Lithuania, the Kingdom of Poland, the Polish–Lithuanian Commonwealth, the Austrian Empire, the Ottoman Empire, and the Tsardom of Russia.